 Emergency management and disaster recovery plans in BC planning

 An emergency management plan is a document that helps to mitigate the damage of a hazardous event.
 Proper business continuity planning includes emergency management as an important component.
 The specifically defined emergency management team takes the lead during a business disruption.

 The emergency management plan, like the BCP, should be reviewed, tested and updated accordingly.
 It should be fairly simple and provide the steps necessary to get through an event.
 The plan also should be flexible, because situations are often very fluid, and the team should communicate frequently during the incident.

 Disaster recovery (DR) and business continuity planning are often linked, but they are different.
-A DR plan details how an organization recovers after a business disruption.
+A DR plan is reactive as it details how an organization recovers after a business disruption.
 A business continuity plan is a more proactive approach, as it describes how an organization can maintain operations during an emergency.